Fourier Plane-Wave Series Expansion for Holographic MIMO Communications

 which corresponds to the DoF of the channel.
-As observed in~\cite{PoonDoF}, the DoF does not scale with the number of antenna elements but depends on the scattering environment and array sizes jointly.
+As observed in~\cite{PoonDoF}, \cite{PizzoSPAWC20}, the DoF does not scale with the number of antenna elements but depends on the scattering environment and array sizes jointly.
 Clearly, the number of DoF equals the upper bound in~\eqref{DoF} when non-zero power is received from all angular sets; that is, under isotropic scattering.
-In this case, the DoF per m$^2$ are given by $\pi/\lambda^2$~\cite{PizzoSPAWC20}, which can be rewritten as {the Landau's formula $\lceil |\mathcal{D}(\kappa)|/(2\pi)^2\rceil$\cite{PizzoTSP21}.} In general, the wavenumber support $\mathcal{K}\subseteq \mathcal{D}(\kappa)$ is limited by the richness of the non-isotropic scattering \cite{PizzoTSP21}.
+In this case, the DoF per m$^2$ are roughly given by $\lceil\pi/\lambda^2\rceil$~\cite{PizzoSPAWC20}, which can be rewritten as {the Landau's formula $\lceil |\mathcal{D}(\kappa)|/(2\pi)^2\rceil$\cite{PizzoTSP21}.} In general, the wavenumber support $\mathcal{K}\subseteq \mathcal{D}(\kappa)$ is limited by the richness of the non-isotropic scattering \cite{PizzoTSP21}.
 A rough estimate of its measure {$|\mathcal{K}|$} is obtained by computing the area covered by all rectangular sets in \eqref{S_s} and \eqref{S_r} wherein the spectral factor is non-zero.
 As expected, this corresponds to the number of non-zero coupling coefficients per m$^2$.

-{Notice that whole randomness of $\vect{H}$ is fully embedded into $\vect{H}_a$ whereas the deterministic matrices $\boldsymbol{\Phi}_s^{\Htran} e^{-\imagunit\boldsymbol{\Gamma}_s}$ and $\boldsymbol{\Phi}_r e^{\imagunit\boldsymbol{\Gamma}_r}$ change the domain of representation from angular to spatial at source and receiver, respectively.
-Particularly, the two matrices $e^{\imagunit \boldsymbol{\Gamma}_r}$ and $e^{-\boldsymbol{\imagunit\Gamma}_s}$ are known in physics as \emph{propagators} or \emph{migration filters}, and are fully determined by the array geometry and wavelength.
-They contain the whole effect due to wave propagation along the $z-$axis.
-Note that this effect is fully deterministic and known a priori; hence, there is no channel information that can be captured along the $z-$dimension.
+{Notice that whole randomness of $\vect{H}$ is fully embedded into $\vect{H}_a$ whereas the deterministic matrices $\boldsymbol{\Phi}_S^{\Htran} e^{-\imagunit\boldsymbol{\Gamma}_S}$ and $\boldsymbol{\Phi}_R e^{\imagunit\boldsymbol{\Gamma}_R}$ change the domain of representation from angular to spatial at source and receiver, respectively.
+Particularly, the two matrices $e^{\imagunit \boldsymbol{\Gamma}_R}$ and $e^{-\boldsymbol{\imagunit\Gamma}_s}$ are known in physics as \emph{migration filters} and are fully determined by the array geometry and wavelength {\cite{PizzoTSP21}}.
+They contain the entire effect due to wave propagation along the $z$-axis.
+Note that this effect is fully deterministic and known a priori; hence, there is no channel information that can be captured along the $z$-dimension.
 As observed in \cite{Franceschetti}, the world -- at both source and receiver -- has only an apparent 3D informational structure, which is subject to a 2D representation.
-A key consequence of this observation is that a 3D volumetric array offers no extra DoF over a 2D planar array(e.g.,~\cite{Miller,PizzoSPAWC20}).
+A key consequence of this observation is that a 3D volumetric array offers no extra DoF over a 2D planar array (e.g.,~\cite{Miller,PizzoSPAWC20}).

 The MIMO channel model~\eqref{channel_matrix} does not have a Kronecker structure.
 However, this naturally arises if the separability propagation condition \eqref{separability_variance} is imposed. \begin{corollary}[Separable model] If the scattering is separable, \eqref{angular_coefficients} becomes